Blake Shelton Gushes Over the Hottest Date Gwen Stefani at the 2017 People's Choice Awards

 Blake Shelton is having one cool night in Los Angeles.

-As The Voice coach headed to the Microsoft Theater in Los Angeles Wednesday evening, he was looking forward to debuting his newest song "Every Time I Hear That Song."
+As The Voice coach headed to the Microsoft Theater for the 2017 People's Choice Awards Wednesday evening, he was looking forward to debuting his newest song, "Every Time I Hear That Song."

 But as it turns out, there was so much more to come!